Automattic/wordpress-activitypub/README.md

 ### What if you are running your blog in a subdirectory? ###

-In order for WebFinger to work, it must be mapped to the root directory of the URL on which your blog resides.
+In order for webfinger to work, it must be mapped to the root directory of the URL on which your blog resides.

 **Apache**